-Pilates classes aren’t cheap, so this all-in-one pilates reformer (which comes with DVDs, online workouts and a pushup bar) will pay for itself after just a few uses.
+Pilates classes aren’t cheap, so this all-in-one pilates reformer (which comes with three DVD workouts) will pay for itself after just a few uses.
 Best of all, it comes fully assembled, so you can take it out of the box and get straight to working out in your home gym.
 When you’re done, it folds down and can be stored under a bed or in a closet.

 Want to build a home gym that doesn’t look like one?
 Keep your home looking like a home with Mirror, one of the coolest new fitness devices.
 When you’re not using it, it looks like a simple and elegant regular mirror.
 Turn it on and it becomes your portal to a fitness studio, with 70 plus new live classes streaming through the mirror each week—or thousands of on-demand classes you can take any time.